faruk369/faruk369/README.md

 # 💫 About Me:
-Hey there ! 👋<br><br>- 🍎 I am an IOS developer in love with Swift since 2019 <br><br>- 🍎 I have a Bachelor's degree in "Electric Robotic Equipments & Ship Automation" and a Master's degree in Power Engineering.
+Hey there ! 👋<br><br>- 🍎 I am an IOS developer working with Swift since 2019 <br><br>- 🍎 I have a Bachelor's degree in "Electric Robotic Equipments & Ship Automation" and a Master's degree in Power Engineering.

 # 💻 Tech Stack: